How Often Should You Wash Your Sheets? Here’s What Germ Experts Recommend

 The importance of changing your sheets

-Think about it: you need to regularly replace your toothbrush and sponge.
-And there’s only so long you can go before it’s time to wash your hair.
+Timing is everything, especially when it comes to cleaning, germs, and your health.
+Think about it: you need to regularly replace your toothbrush and loofah sponge.
+There’s only so long you can go before it’s time to wash your hair.
 It’s equally as important to know how often you should wash your sheets.

 How often should you wash your sheets—and why?

+Philip Tierno, PhD, a germ expert and professor of pathology at NYU Grossman School of Medicine, agrees weekly sheet-washing is a good idea.
+That said, he notes that it depends on whether or not you have a mattress cover.
 “You have to realize there is a difference between washing sheets that are covering a mattress and washing sheets that cover a mattress cover,” Tierno says.
 “So when you put a fitted sheet over a mattress without a barrier, you still have the ability of those fibers and particles and odorous material coming through that fitted sheet.”

 Over time, mattresses accumulate debris like human skin cells, dust, dust mites, sweat, and even animal hair and pet dander.
 They also collect residue and oils from lotions, and food particles if you eat in bed.

 That’s why Tierno highly recommends mattress protectors.
 In fact, his top piece of advice is to invest in mattress and pillow covers.
 “Every single mattress and pillow that is in my home [have] mattress and pillow protectors,” he says.